Understanding Steno Representative Roles in Your Deposition

 Videographer

-In addition to managing the recording, they also perform additional duties such as the legal read on and off and announcing when the court is on and off the record.
+In addition to managing the recording, they perform additional duties such as the legal read on and off and announcing when the court is on and off the record.

 The Videographer will also help troubleshoot technical issues as they arise and provide you with excellent customer service.

-Steno Technology Assistant
+Steno Technical Assistant (STA)

 While providing excellent customer service, the assistant prepares participants for the virtual proceeding on your behalf.
-The Assistant works one on one with each participant to set up their video and audio connections.
+The Assistant works one-on-one with each participant to set up their video and audio connections.

-Remote Exhibit Assistant
+Remote Exhibit Assistant (REA)

 Additionally, they can train participants on annotation procedures and present, save, and download exhibits for you.